datasprayio/dataspray/README.md

 <details>
   <summary>Setup Email</summary>

-If you wish to receive emails sent by DataSpray, you will need to verify your domain in SES and provide the parameter `-DsesEmail=support@example.com`.
+If you wish to receive emails sent by DataSpray, you will need to verify your email identity in SES and provide the parameter `-DsesEmail=support@example.com`.

 Without it, Cognito will be able to send a limited number of emails and DataSpray will not be able to send any email